We ask this question because manuka honey contains MGO. So, is manuka honey safe? What is MGO anyway?

-Other research, as the one describerd here: How to kill antibiotic resistant demonstrate other lab studies, according to which, while able to 100% eradicate bacteria when in a single form, the percent is of only 62% in eradicating MRSA biofilm forms.
+Other research, as the one described here: How to kill antibiotic resistant demonstrate that according to other lab studies, manuka honey was able to 100% eradicate bacteria when in a single form, but the percent was of only 62% in eradicating MRSA biofilm forms.

-Anyway, more clinical trials, on sick people this time, are to be done, with different manukas and different other honeys.
+Anyway, more clinical trials, are to be done, with different manukas and different other honeys.